SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 Integer types behave like most arithmetic you do by hand;
 integer math produces results without approximating.
-This makes integers suitable for counting and other calculations that represent exact amounts --- for example, finding the longest line in a text file, applying a score multiplier in a game, or adding up prices on a receipt.
+These characteristics make integers suitable for counting and other calculations that represent exact amounts --- for example, finding the longest line in a text file, applying a score multiplier in a game, or totaling prices on a receipt.

 Although integers don't have a fractional component, you can use integers to represent quantities with fractions